My Hair Regrowth Journey

 Rollers

 The tools on the left are the rollers; I refer to them at the beginning as aerators because it seems like a fitting analogy.
 I only used one in 4 months, so I still have one unused one left, but I used it before each application of the topical formula, meaning daily.
 I don't think I was supposed to do it daily but I did.
 I think it was supposed to be used once every 2-4 days.
 The rollers have tiny needles on them which are very short and thin, maybe like acupuncture needles.
 The purpose may be to stimulate some increased blood flow, but I understand the primary purpose of the roller is to increase penetration of the topical formula deeper into the scalp to the hair follicles.
-It doesn't really hurt if done right but sometimes I used the roller too much and caused some redness on my scalp that looked like tiny dots of blood.
+It doesn't really hurt if done right but sometimes I used the roller too much and caused some redness on my scalp that looked like really tiny dots of blood.
 That wasn't recommended but I did it anyway.
 Over the past 2-4 weeks it started to hurt a little with each use so I should have switched to the second roller but I did not.
 If I had used the roller at the proper frequency, it probably still wouldn't hurt today.
 I'm guessing the tips of the needles have started oxidizing which can dull the pointiness.

 Shampoo